jpn12/Secure-Web-Application-Architecture/README.md

-but i also wanted to avoid exposing SSH/RDP ports, so i implemented bastion
+but i also wanted to avoid exposing SSH/RDP ports, so i implemented bastion It provides SSH/RDP access directly through the Azure portal, without being exposed to the internet.
+This meant I could safely connect to my VMs without punching holes in the firewall.

 The Application Gateway became the front door of this architecture.